Won (As Friends Rust album): Release and packaging

 Won was originally scheduled for release in the early summer of 2001, but it was first pushed back to give the band more time to polish the songs and to book a two-week recording session at Wisner Productions.
 Doghouse Records then planned to release the album in August 2001, but it was again pushed back, this time due to complications with the layout and packaging.
 The delays also caused a missed September 2001 release, but Won finally hit the stores around the globe in October 2001.
-By that time, As Friends Rust had been on the road for two-and-a-half months.
+By that time, As Friends Rust had been out on tour promoting the release for two-and-a-half months.

 The artwork and layout for Won had already been designed by Moyal and Jason Page, with photographs by Nicholas Forneris, in June 2001, prior to the recording session.
 The packaging for the 12" vinyl edition was a straight-forward cardboard sleeve with a twelve-page booklet, but the packaging for the compact disc edition was upgraded to a six-panel digipak (with a matching twelve-page booklet), so the layout had to be slightly revised.
 The yellow-background drawings included on the inside portion of the digipak were illustrated by Moyal.
 Unlike As Friends Rust's other releases, Won deliberately did not include Moyal's lyrics in the liner notes.
 Instead, the band posted the lyrics to the songs on its official website.

 Doghouse Records arranged for the licensing of Won to other markets where the band would be touring, namely Europe and Japan.
 Japanese record label Howling Bull Entertainment, which had previously released As Friends Rusts' Eleven Songs on compact disc in October 1999, licensed the rights to release Won on compact disc for the Asian market.
 The Japanese edition was first planned for a September 5, 2001 release, then pushed back to a September 18, 2001 release, but finally came out on October 5, 2001.
 The OBI strip erroneously gives the September 18, 2001 date.
 It included two bonus tracks: the demo versions of "Morningleaver" and "This Is Me Hating You" recorded in February 2001 at Goldentone Studios.
 The album was distributed in Japan by Pryaid Records.

 For the European market, Doghouse Records licensed Won to German record label Defiance Records.
 Defiance Records obtained the rights to put out the album on compact disc and 12" vinyl, releasing its editions on October 15, 2001.
 The German 12" vinyl edition was available on light blue or black colors.
 The album was distributed in Europe by Zomba Distribution.
 Doghouse Records also licensed Eleven Songs to British record label Golf Records, which released a compact disc version of the compilation on October 22, 2001.
 Doghouse Records' own edition of Won was released on compact disc and black 12" vinyl in the United States on October 23, 2001.
 The album was distributed in the United States by Lumberjack Distribution.